Web-based Ham Radio log mapping tool https://qsomap.m0trt.radio

 If this software doesn't quite scratch the itch for you, you could consider:

-- The original GMA/Adventure Radio QSO Map is planned to return at some point.
+• The original GMA/Adventure Radio QSO Map is now back online.